 2. Illness – A member may only miss practice with a phone call or email from the parent verifying an illness (mild cramps, headaches, etc. are not considered acceptable illnesses).

 4. Class requirement that cannot be fulfilled at another time.

 ▪ Failure to contact a coach about missing practice for any reason will result in an unexcused absence.

 ▪ The coach has the discretion to remove the athlete from the team for excessive tardiness and poor attendance.

 ▪ Each child should always remember to bring an ample supply of water with them to every practice regardless of what the practice schedule may be.

-▪ Practice attire includes athletic shoes (NO Keds, Converse, or Toms), shorts, t-shirt, hair in a secure ponytail.
+▪ Practice attire includes athletic shoes (NO Keds, Converse, or Toms), shorts or leggings, t-shirt/tank top, hair in a secure ponytail.
 This must be taken care of before practice time.

 ▪ Bring all medical needs (inhalers, insulin pumps, epi pins, etc.) to all practices and games.

 ▪ If the athlete isn’t in proper practice attire they will not be allowed to practice (counts as unexcused absence).